-As I prepare to brave the elements of the chilly Northeast winter for my afternoon run—hat, gloves, tights, jacket—it seems a far cry from hiking up Hope Pass in August.
-But Leadville and the rest of our summer and fall goal races will be here before we know it.
+As I trundled through the beautiful autumnal landscape on my trail run today, the cool breeze reminded me that winter’s chill is right around the corner.
+This time of year, hiking up Hope Pass under a blazing sun seems a long way off.
+But Leadville and the rest of our summer goal races will be here before we know it.
 What can we do now to help ensure that we get the most out of those highly anticipated adventures?
 Here are a few suggestions on how best to approach winter/off-season training.

 1. Take a break.
 If you’ve been training steadily for an extended period of time, the winter can provide an excellent opportunity to recharge your batteries, both physically and mentally.
 Even the top athletes don’t enjoy training every day, and without allowing for a period of recovery between racing seasons, we can run the risk of getting stale or injured.
 Consider taking a period of complete rest for several weeks, and easing back into training with a more flexible schedule that allows for on-the-fly adjustments to accommodate for other life stressors.
 When it’s time to ramp things back up again, you will likely find that you can attack your training with renewed vigor and enthusiasm.